mmb-irb/MDDB-workflow/docs/source/input.rst

 - distance_cutoff (optional): the distance used to determine which atoms are in the interface (in Å).

-The defualt value is intended for atomistic simulations.
+The default value is intended for atomistic simulations.
 Thus coarse grain interactions may need manual input distance cutoff

 VMD atom selection language: